Blue Lagoon geothermal spa in Iceland, showing milky blue water surrounded by black lava rocks and steam rising from the warm po

 Iceland is famous for its geothermal activity, and staying at a hotel with a geothermal pool lets you enjoy it in a relaxing and simple way.
 Many pools are outdoors, so you can soak in warm water while taking in beautiful landscapes, like snow-covered mountains and moss-covered lava fields.

 Geothermal pools can be enjoyed all year round.
 In summer, you can unwind in a warm pool at your hotel under the midnight sun after sightseeing.
-During winter, relax in steaming water while watching the northern lights dance across the sky.
+During winter, you can relax in steaming water while watching the northern lights dance across the sky.

 Staying at a hotel with a geothermal pool adds relaxation and memorable moments to your visit to Iceland.
 It’s a simple way to experience a common Icelandic tradition, often made even more special by the surrounding natural scenery.